 Predicting Sales and Price Points

 Companies make crucial decisions on an everyday basis, relying on raw data and analysis as much as possible.
-The advancements in AI have taken this process to a whole new level, because of how algorithms have shown the ability to understand past patterns and forecast into the future.
+The advancements in A.I. in marketing have taken this process to a whole new level, because of how algorithms have shown the ability to understand past patterns and forecast into the future.

 For example, marketing teams today rely on AI-based systems to study sales results and predict levels of future performance.
 This has also proven to be incredibly helpful when companies need help finding the right price points for certain products and services.
 AI tools can analyze how users react to products at different costs and determine the optimal price.